frctl/fractal/README.md

 ## Contributing

 Fractal has an active group of contributors but we are always looking for more help.
-If you are interested in contributing then please come and say hi on [Fractal's Discord server](https://discord.gg/vuRz4Yx) - or of course we will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repos.
+If you are interested in contributing then please come and say hi on [Fractal's Discord server](https://discord.gg/vuRz4Yx).

 Please note we have a [code of conduct](.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+### Reporting issues & requesting features

+We use GitHub issues to track bugs and feature requests.
+Thank your for taking the time to submit your issue in one of [our repositories](https://github.com/frctl).

+If you rather have a question, please ask it on [our Discord server](https://discord.gg/vuRz4Yx).

+### Submitting pull requests

+We will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repositories.
+Please submit PRs against `master` branch with an explanation of your intention.

-### Testing
+## Testing

 Fractal is a project that evolved rapidly and organically from a proof-of-concept prototype into a more stable, mature tool.
 Because of this it's currently pretty far behind where it should be in terms of test coverage.
 Any contributions on this front would be most welcome!